schollz/find3/doc/tracking_your_computer.md

 To do learning with the tool, you can set the learning flag `-location`.
 Say, for instance you have your computer in the "living room", you can run the following command.

-To start scanning use the following command (this is the `X` if you are using Docker).
+To start scanning use the following command (this is the "`X`" if you are using Docker).

 ```
 $ find3-cli-scanner -i wlan0 -device DEVICE -family FAMILY \